lukeocodes/vectornator/README.md

 - ✅ Works seamlessly with GitHub Actions
 - ✅ No timing issues between local and CI syncs

-The metadata is stored in the `vectornator-metadata` branch and includes:
+The metadata is stored in the `metadata/vectornator` branch and includes:

 - File hashes for change detection
 - Vector store file IDs